yuchien704/Data_and_Code_GPMMCM/README.md

        (2) 'fig2.eps'; perspective plot and bivariate density contours obtained from the best-fitted (EEE, 3) model; (3) 'fig3.eps': comparison of BIC values for 14 GPMM-CMs with g = 1 − 5 fitted to the old faithful data involving censored and missing values;
        (4) 'fig4.eps': the histograms and scatter plot overlaid with contour curves obtained from the best fitted (EVI, 3) model for the old faithful data involving censored and missing values;
-       (5) 'fig5.eps': comparison of BIC values for the 14 GPMM-CMs with g = 1 − 5 fitted to the VDEQ data;
-       (6) 'fig6.eps': the histogram of original concentration levels of each trace metal, recovered samples with the censored responses predicted by fitting (VVV, 3), and recovered samples with the censored responses predicted by fitting (VVE, 3);
-       (7) 'fig7.eps': the BIC curve for 14 GPMM-CMs with g = 3 fitted to the hawks data; (8) 'fig8.eps': the scatter-histogram plot of one simulated case with 450 random samples containing missing and censored values whose true values of parameters are specified in Section 5.4;
+       (5) 'fig5.eps': the BIC curve for 14 GPMM-CMs with g = 3 fitted to the hawks data; (6) 'fig6.eps': the scatter-histogram plot of one simulated case with 450 random samples containing missing and censored values whose true values of parameters are specified in Section 5.3;

-       (9) 'Table2.csv': a brief summary of VDEQ data; (10) 'Table3.csv': a table of MAP classification between (VVE, 4) versus (VVE, 3) and (VEV, 3) models;
-       (11) 'Table4.csv': comparing the ML estimates of parameters from fitting (VVV, 3), (VVE, 3) and (VEV, 3) model;
-       (12) 'Table5.csv': an overview of 5 variables of the hawks data with three species;
+       (7) 'Table2.csv': an overview of 5 variables of the hawks data with three species;
-       (11) 'Table6.csv': the results of the ARI and CCR of the 14 clustering models with fitting the hawks data into three clusters; and
+       (8) 'Table3.csv': the results of the ARI and CCR of the 14 clustering models with fitting the hawks data into three clusters; and
-       (12) 'Table7.csv': performance comparisons obtained from fitting GPMM-CM models with 14 parsimonious structures to the simulated dataset over 100 replications.
+       (9) 'Table4.csv': performance comparisons obtained from fitting GPMM-CM models with 14 parsimonious structures to the simulated dataset over 100 replications.

 # Additional Remark
 One can directly run each "source(.)" described in 'master.r' file in the seperate R session to obtain the results.